By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 How do we get better emotionally?

-There are so many people telling us we should do this or not do that it is hard to know what to do to really see emotional recovery.
-Which method works the best?
+There are so many people telling us we should do this or not do that it is hard to know what to do to really see an emotional recovery.
+Which method works best?
 Recovery is a process.
 So is resilience.
 Most of the self-help blogs and books focus on one of the things you need to do to get better but not many integrate all three processes.

 1. Become aware that you are feeling something.